deborah valoma portfolio

 After retiring from full-time academic administration and teaching at California College of the Arts in 2024, Deborah maintains an active art making, researching, and writing practice from her studio in Berkeley, California.

-Deborah is co-founder of the Armenian Needlelace Initiative.
-You can read her full bio here.
+Deborah is a co-founder of the Armenian Needlelace Initiative.

 website